 Besides obtaining CFA charters, the other thing the team here at 300 Hours has been historically pretty successful at are job offers.
 Having switched jobs multiple times each, every one of us is also well acquainted with the art of applying and obtaining jobs.

-There are several key things that one needs to be good at to be good at getting job offers, and that's what this series of posts is about.
-We will be going through 3 key skills to job-hunting, and this is Part 1.
+There are several key things that you’ll need to be good at to be good at to start getting job offers, and that’s what this series of articles is about.
+We will be going through key skills to job-hunting, and in this article we look at CVs.

 CV writing is a massive pain in the ass.
 It’s highly open-ended, you haven’t a clue what’s important, and there’s no end to how much you can edit and format.
 But having a killer CV is highly important.
 Once you’ve crafted a really eye-popping CV, you can duplicate that baby and send it in all directions.
 CVs get you interviews.